JVHallam/vimrun/docs/future_features.md

 		* Then uses those for the actions

 	* Why:
-		* In the future, i want to be able to add hundreds, if not thousands, of exercises.
-That'll break the Vim run rule of each page only being a few pages long and only 10 exercises per page.
-		* in the future, I'd like to add an Anki like system to exercises so that exercises are progressive, productive and fresh.
-They'd be orderable in terms of priority and would allow me to advance myself, with regards to vim.
-		* In the future, i wish to be 100 times better with vim, with only a half of the time required.
+		* I want to be able to add an SRS system
+		* This is the first step for that

+* Queue based practise ( first super basic SRS approach ):
+	* Have a file that contains the names of all exercises
+	* It takes the top, say, 50 exercises
+	* It removes them from the top and puts them on the bottom
+	* It also uses those 50 for vimrun exercises
+	* This way, we can have an extremely basic SRS system, that could super easily be expanded
+	* Once the Atomic file structure thing has been implemented, this would be dope
+	* Could also have it randomise the order.
+That'd be cool.
+	* let next exercise = rand() % 50, then 49, 48, etc.

 * file browsing exercise:
 	* In one tab, you have the list of commands to do